civican/legisinfo/42-1/bills/C-45/bill_text.md

   **(1.1)** If the accused is convicted of the offence, no order is to be made under section 731 of the `Criminal Code` in respect of that conviction.

-  **(2)** If the accused is convicted of the offence and the accused pays the amount owing in respect of the conviction, the judicial record of the accused in relation to the offence must be kept separate and apart from other judicial records and it must not be used for any purpose that would identify the accused as a person dealt with under this Act.
+  **(2)** If the accused is convicted of the offence and the accused pays the amount owing in respect of the conviction, the judicial record of the accused in relation to the offence must not be used for any purpose that would identify the accused as a person dealt with under this Act.

 ### Section 54

-  **(1)** If an accused fails to pay the amount set out in the ticket within the period set out in the ticket, the accused is liable for that amount and
+  **(1)** If an accused fails to pay the amount set out in the ticket within the period referred to in paragraph 51(3)(d) or (d.1), the accused is liable for that amount and

     a conviction is to be entered in the judicial record of the accused;